Beef, Livestock, & Forage Information

 All programs are open to anyone interested.
 These classes will count for credit for the TN Master Beef (producer must attend 6 classes).
 For more information contact Anthony Carver at the Grainger County Extension Office at 865-828-3411.

 If you are unsure when you took the UT Master Beef Producer Course, please contact your local UT Extension Agent under which the course was conducted.
-Please see a tentative schedule to the right.

 Advanced Master Beef Producer Classy Edition